"Genealogy: Where you confuse the dead and irritate the living."

 Patrick is also a sixth cousin once removed to baseball star Don Mattingly (b.
 1961), through their shared ancestor Richard Mattingly, Sr. (1720-1783).

-Through shared descent from the early Virginia settlers Matthew Howard and his wife Anne, both of whom died sometime in the 1650s, Patrick is a tenth cousin once removed to the late science fiction writer John M. Ford (1957-2006).
+Through shared descent from the early Virginia settlers Matthew Howard and his wife Anne, both of whom died sometime in the 1650s, Patrick is a tenth cousin once removed to the late science fiction and fantasy writer John M. Ford (1957-2006).
 Through the same couple, Patrick is also an eighth cousin three times removed to the American poet Vachel Lindsay (1879-1931) and to Lindsay's third cousins, the outlaws Frank (1843-1915) and Jesse James (1847-1882).
 In addition, the James brothers and Vachel Lindsay were all sixth cousins to the odious Bessie Wallis Warfield, 1896-1986, Duchess of Windsor, through a pair of shared Maryland ancestors from whom Patrick is just as happy to not be descended.

 Teresa is a fourth cousin three times removed to Dame Agatha Mary Clarissa Miller Christie (1890-1976), better known as Agatha Christie, through their shared ancestors John Miller (1735-1811) and Hannah Bush (1737-1816).